SH4DOWSIX/SH4DOWNOME/README.md

 2. Extract the contents to any folder.
 3. Run `SH4DOWNOME.exe`.

-> **Migrating from a previous version:** copy your `presets.json` file from the old folder into the new folder to keep all your saved pieces and sections.
+> **Migrating from a previous version:** copy your `presets.json` file from the old data folder into the new data folder to keep all your saved pieces and sections.

 ---